-The purpose of this program is to provide individuals with completed undergraduate degrees with a means by which to obtain initial Texas teacher certification.
+The purpose of this program is to provide individuals with a completed Texas Wesleyan undergraduate degree a means by which to obtain initial Texas teacher certification.
 This program does not lead to a master's degree.

 The program offers the following certifications: